Embry–Riddle Eagles

-The Embry–Riddle Eagles are the athletic teams that represent Embry–Riddle Aeronautical University, located in Daytona Beach, in intercollegiate sports as a member of the NCAA Division II ranks, primarily competing in the Sunshine State Conference (SSC) since the 2015–16 academic year for most of their sports (achieving D-II full member status in 2017–18); while its men's and women's track and field teams compete in the Peach Belt Conference (PBC) as associate members.
-Prior to joining the NCAA and the SSC, the Eagles competed in the National Association of Intercollegiate Athletics (NAIA) as a founding member of the Sun Conference (formerly known as the Florida Sun Conference (FSC) until after the 2007–08 school year) from 1990–91 to 2014–15.
+The Embry–Riddle Eagles are the athletic teams that represent Embry–Riddle Aeronautical University, located in Daytona Beach, in intercollegiate sports as a member of the NCAA Division II ranks, primarily competing in the Sunshine State Conference (SSC) since the 2015–16 academic year for most of their sports.
+Men's and women's indoor track and field teams compete in the Peach Belt Conference (PBC) as associate members.
+Their club hockey team plays in ACHA College Hockey South.collegehockeysouth.com'standings Prior to joining the NCAA and the SSC, the Eagles competed in the National Association of Intercollegiate Athletics (NAIA) as a founding member of the Sun Conference (formerly known as the Florida Sun Conference) from 1990 to 2015.

 History

 Daytona Beach-based Embry–Riddle began its athletics program in the 1988–89 school year with baseball, men's basketball, and men's tennis and now sponsors 22 intercollegiate sports.
 In 2013, Embry–Riddle announced their intention to transition from the NAIA into NCAA Division II athletics and accepted an invitation in 2014 to join the Sunshine State Conference, effective in the 2015–16 school year.
 Embry–Riddle was granted full NCAA Division II membership on July 14, 2017, and are now eligible to compete for regular and post season championships.